jthistle/SUDO/README.md

 ### Other features

 You can ~yell~ type `SUDO` to get bash to run the last command you wrote with sudo prefixed.
 After all, forgetting sudo can be very frustrating;
 you need to let your anger out somehow.
+A typical usage looks like this:

+	$ mkdir /bar
+	mkdir: cannot create directory ‘/bar’: Permission denied
+	$ SUDO
+	[sudo] password for user:
+	$ /bar
+	bash: /bar: Is a directory
+	$ :)

 ## Installation